Casa del Fascio (Como): Façades

-The Via dei Partigiani façade is defined by long wooden and iron windows and a concrete-frame glass block wall that occupies the span of the main internal staircase.
+The via dei Partigiani façade is defined by long wooden and iron windows and a concrete-frame glass block wall that occupies the span of the main internal staircase.
 Depending on the function of the rooms, the windows are divided into: ribbon windows for the bathrooms and "L" windows for the offices.

-In the Via Pessina facade, the structural parts emerge in the three central spans thanks to the presence of the wooden windows and the respective concrete-frame glass block railings.
+In the via Pessina façade, the structural parts emerge in the three central spans thanks to the presence of the wooden windows and the respective concrete-frame glass block railings.
 On the top floor, instead, the wall recedes slightly creating a small loggia.

-The rear facade, finally, presents, in the central portion, an emptying of the structure given by the glass wall on the ground floor and the large attic loggia on the top floor.
+The rear façade, finally, presents, in the central portion, an emptying of the structure given by the glass wall on the ground floor and the large attic loggia on the top floor.
 In the central part there are "L" windows, while in the service staircase portion there is a vertical glazed window.